Find help

 Lifeline is a crisis support and suicide prevention phone and online chat service.

 MATES is a charity established in 2008 to reduce the high level of suicide among Australian construction workers.
-They provide suicide prevention through community development programs on sites, and by supporting workers in need through case management and a 24/7 help line.
+They provide suicide prevention through community development programs on sites, and by supporting workers in need through case management and a helpline.

 Mates4Mates is one of the country’s leading charities providing physical, psychological and social support services to the Defence community.
 They provide services including physical and psychological support and rehabilitation.